How to Measure Sales Manager Coaching Effectiveness

-- Coaching Flexibility: Highly effective sales manager have the ability to adjust their coaching style based on the individual.
+- Coaching Flexibility: Highly effective sales managers have the ability to adjust their coaching style based on the individual.

-- Performance Coaching: Sales managers who hold their salespeople accountable for following through on their own business plan are more effective.
+- Performance Coaching: Sales managers who hold their salespeople accountable for following through on their own business plans are more effective.

 - Coaching Time: The time dedicated to coaching in the field and on the phone has a positive impact on the manager’s effectiveness.

-It is challenging for the sales executive to assess their sales managers on these six dimensions.
-The Coaching Effectiveness Snapshot works like a 360-degree feedback.
+It is challenging for a sales executives to assess their sales managers on these six dimensions.
+The Coaching Effectiveness Snapshot works like 360-degree feedback.
 All feedback is kept strictly confidential.
 The sales manager self-evaluates, and each of his/her sales reps provides input on these six dimensions.

 Built on 360 technology, in less than 15 minutes and online, sales reps can provide their input on 30 questions covering the six dimensions of effective coaching.